• Offered by Research School of Economics

 Upon successful completion, students will have the knowledge and skills to:

-2. apply economic concepts to solve for choices made by consumers and asset holders;
+2. Apply economic concepts to solve for choices made by consumers and asset holders in dynamic environments, emphasising adaptive responses to economic changes and uncertainties.

-3. assess the economic efficiency of market outcomes for different market structures, in the presence of market frictions and/or government intervention;
+3. Assess the economic efficiency of market outcomes for different market structures, in the presence of market frictions and/or government intervention, with a focus on change-oriented strategies for improving outcomes amid evolving conditions.

-4. compare and contrast the information needed for markets to price different types of assets effectively;
+4. Compare and contrast the information needed for markets to price different types of assets effectively, drawing on pluralistic viewpoints from interdisciplinary sources to evaluate information asymmetries and stakeholder influences.

 Other Information